openenclave/openenclave/tests/debugger/README.md

 3. Adjacent breakpoints in successive lines.
 4. Read variable values.
 5. Set variable values.
-6. Call functions with the enclave.
+6. Call functions within the enclave.
+This works only with oegdb.